 Part of the Signature Series line of Thomas Nelson Bibles

-Thomas Nelson Bibles is giving back through the God’s Word in Action program.
-Donating a portion of profits to World Vision, we are helping to eradicate poverty and preventable deaths among children.
+Thomas Nelson Bibles is a proud supporter of World Vision in eradicating poverty and preventable deaths among children.
 Learn more and discover what you can do at www.seegodswordinaction.com.

 |Release Date||Apr 22, 2014|